contract-ace/verify-openzeppelin/artifact/README.md

 ## Evaluation for Testing Phase

-A tester will want to ensure that the Docker container workers, and that each choice of property or experiment is supported.
+A tester will want to ensure that the Docker container works, and that each choice of property or experiment is supported.
-Certain combinations of property and experiment are very slow to validate (see Table 2 in main paper).
+Certain combinations of property and experiment are very slow to validate (see Table 2 in the submitted paper).
 We suggest the following sequence of commands as a starting point for testers:
 - `sudo docker run -it --rm seahorn/verify-openzeppelin:anise /bin/bash`
 - `/home/usea/verify/scripts/evaluate.sh o3 man`